When Should You See a Podiatrist?

 However, we don’t have to wait to have an injury to see a podiatrist.
 For example, if we’re going to start a sport, or if we’ve been practicing it for some time, this professional can advise us.
 Sports often force and overload our feet, and a podiatrist can correct bad posture to avoid injury.

 There’s also the possibility of asking the professional to perform a biometric test of the footprint.
 Through measurements and apparatus, the podiatrist determines how the base of our foot is, where it rests too much and too little, and what injury could occur if we don’t correct the problem.

 Disorders that podiatry can treat

-However, podiatrists the authority to treat diseases already present in the foot.
+However, podiatrists also have the ability to treat diseases that are already present in the foot.
 In some cases, they work in conjunction with a general practitioner or traumatologist, and sometimes directly with their own expertise.